Maykeye/macatemy/design/mahouneko.md

 Secondary attribute are based upon other attributes.

-- Constitution (Based on strength, aux agility) - affects maximum health and its regeneration
+- Constitution (Based on strength, agility) - affects maximum health and its regeneration
-- Speed (Based on agility, aux Strength) - affects movement speed
+- Speed (Based on agility, Strength) - affects movement speed
-- Perception (Based on intelligence, aux Luck) - affects how much cat can see
+- Perception (Based on intelligence, Luck) - affects how much cat can see
-- Melee combat (Based on strength, aux agility) - affects melee attacks
+- Melee combat (Based on strength, agility) - affects melee attacks
-- Ranged combat (Based on agility, aux luck) - affects ranged attacks
+- Ranged combat (Based on agility, luck) - affects ranged attacks
-- Magic combat (Based on magic, aux luck)
+- Magic combat (Based on magic, luck)
-- Willpower (Based on intelligence, aux charm) - affects mental resistance
+- Willpower (Based on intelligence, charm) - affects mental resistance

 ### Secondary attributes related to school of magic.